simon619/PokemonBot-with-Trie-AVL-Tree-Dijkstra-and-DFS/README.md

 ![](Readme%20Screendshots/pokemonbot.png)

 I love playing **Pokemon Go**.
-So, I develop this Bot to help me playing the game on the outside.
+So, I developed this Bot to help me playing the game on the outside.

 # Search Command